- What’s included

 Dual-Voltage Input Makes It Useful at Home or Job

-This machine features dual-voltage input with both 120-volt and 240-volt input power.
+This plasma cutting machine features dual-voltage input with both 120-volt and 240-volt input power.
 It comes with a standard 3-pole 240 power cord and an adapter to plug into 120 volts.
 It has go-anywhere convenience that lets you tackle really tough cutting jobs, whether you have commercial power or want to plug it in at home.

 Powerful and Ready for CNC Plasma Cutting Tables